GreptimeTeam/docs/docs/getting-started/installation/greptimedb-dashboard.md

+---
+description: Information on accessing and using the GreptimeDB Dashboard for visualizing time series data.
+---

 # GreptimeDB Dashboard

 Visualization plays a crucial role in effectively utilizing time series data.
 To help users leverage the various features of GreptimeDB, Greptime offers a simple [dashboard](https://github.com/GreptimeTeam/dashboard).